The Lung Institute is proud to announce that our remarkable cellular therapy that treats COPD is now available throughout the United States.

 They self-renew and replicate with the ability to form any type of tissue in the body.

 We use your own cells to promote healing from within your lungs, helping to reduce inflammation and slow disease progression…

 The science behind cellular therapy is that they simply repair damaged tissue….

 Clinical research worldwide has grown dramatically in recent decades.

 Treatments have been successful for patients with chronic pain and difficult-to-heal injuries.

-More than 60 diseases can now be treated with stem cells, helping the heart, eyes, liver, bones, spinal cord, arthritis and joint reconstruction.
+More than 60 diseases can now be treated with cells, helping the heart, eyes, liver, bones, spinal cord, arthritis and joint reconstruction.

 Our treatment is just like having blood work done.

 You will be awake and be able to talk to the medical team throughout the procedure.